-Your doctor or dentist can usually diagnose thrush by looking at your mouth and tongue.
+Your health care provider or dentist can usually diagnose thrush by looking at your mouth and tongue.
 The sores are easy to recognize.

-To confirm you have thrush, your doctor may:
+To confirm you have thrush, your provider may:

 - Take a sample of a mouth sore by gently scraping it